voxpupuli/puppet-gitlab_ci_runner/README.md

 ## SLES

 There are no gitlab_ci_runner repositories for SLES/zypper available!
+Instead one can use the go binary.
+This setup requires the [puppet-archive](https://github.com/voxpupuli/puppet-archive) module.

 Please set the following data to be able to use this module on SLES:

 ```yaml